Nancy078/nancy078.github.io/_publications/edm.md

 venue: 'Proceedings of the 16th International Conference on Educational Data Mining'
 paperurl: 'https://educationaldatamining.org/EDM2023/proceedings/2023.EDM-short-papers.39/2023.EDM-short-papers.39.pdf'
 citation: 'Y. Xu and Z. A. Pardos.
-Mining detailed course transaction records for semantic information.
-In M. Feng, T. K¨aser, and P. Talukdar, editors, Proceedings of the 16th International Conference on Educational Data Mining, pages 388–395, Bengaluru, India, July 2023.
+Mining detailed course transaction records for semantic information.Proceedings of the 16th International Conference on Educational Data Mining, pages 388–395, Bengaluru, India, July 2023.
 International Educational Data Mining Society.'
 ---

 <!--This paper is about the number 1.
 The number 2 is left for future work.-->